 The re-trigger delay on Port 2 can be used in various ways.
 In a kiosk or special effect, you may want some quiet time between motion triggers.
+You can also connect a jumper wire to force a trigger at intervals set by the delay time.

-Notes on delay time: Short delay times under 5 seconds may have unpredictable trigger results.
+Notes on delay time:

+Short delay times under 5 seconds may have unpredictable trigger results.

 Delay times are not exact due to variations in components.

 Delay times can change slightly at different ambient temperature extremes.

 A setting of 999 will be approximately 16 minutes and 39 seconds.

 A setting of 17 is approximately 1 second.

 Setting value / 16.6666 = seconds.